httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Algorithm
 Values](https://www.iana.org/assignments/http-dig-alg/http-dig-alg.xhtml)

-## The "status" field in the HTTP Digest Algorithm Values
+## The "status" Field in the HTTP Digest Algorithm Values

 This memo adds the field "Status" to the [HTTP Digest Algorithm